Can Pornography Cause Erectile Dysfunction And Libido Issues?

-The result?
+The result of porn?
 Our poor brains simply can’t handle this new abundance of sexual adventures.

-Because your brain get overloaded with a rainstorm of happy dopamine.
+Because your brain gets overloaded with a rainstorm of happy dopamine.
 It gets so intense that your brain can’t process all the happiness, and instead become numb and desensitized.

 And when your brain gets overloaded with dopamine, strange things happen..

 When you see an attractive female, what happens?
 Your brain starts producing dopamine.
 This dopamine then fires up the desire and reward center of your brain.